 Do not attempt to apply any substance to a burn other than one that is ISO certified and has been approved by a pharmacist or doctor.
 Do not put ice on the burn, and in the case of extensive burns, do not cool with water for too long, because this can cause hypothermia.
 Don’t put oily substances, pastes, turmeric, egg white, toothpaste or topical ointments.
 Or press cotton wool or fluffy material directly onto a burn.
-Use only ointment or medication recommended by a medical practitioner or pharmacist.
+Use an only ointment or medication recommended by a medical practitioner or pharmacist.
 This should be covered with a bandage or cling film to prevent infection.

 Know Your Burn Classifications

 There are three common types of burns: first, second, third:

 First-degree burns damage the outer layer of your skin, better known as the epidermis.
 Typically, these burns will heal within a few weeks to a month, depending on the extent.

 Second-degree burns damage both the outer layer and the layer beneath it.
 This is called the dermis.
 The burn site looks red, blistered, and may be swollen and painful.